NEW: The Visa Counters!

 And to top it all, we also have included the last year the company filled a petition, which is a piece of very important information you keep in mind.

-Why are we showing those scores?
+Why are we showing those counters?

 In my experience, someone has more chance to get a job in a company that has already hired someone with the same citizenship (culture fit), and sponsored for the same visa.
 So, if: